patrick141/QuickCash/README.md

 **Optional Nice-to-have (Stretch) Stories**
 * Users can pay person via cash or online.
 * Users can add and remove friends.
-* Users can have Endless Scrolling Feature.
-* Users can comment on posts and interact with users.
+* Users can comment on Job posts and interact with users.
 * Users can recieve notifications.
+* Users can make approve specific when creating a job post.
+* Users can change account settings.

 ### 2. Screen Archetypes